emacsmirror/jira/readme.md

 - ❓ **Does it work with my old on-premise instance?**

-	I try to provide support as much as possible, but I don’t have access to this kind of JIRA installation, so I rely on the official documentation and user PRs and issues..
+	I try to provide support as much as possible, but I don’t have access to this kind of JIRA installation, so I rely on the official documentation and user PRs and issues.
 	If you’re using API version 2, make sure to set `jira-api-version` (see the **Customization** section).
 Version `v2.8.2` fixes an issue with older on-premise instances related to the endpoint that lists issues.
 I’m also working on making issue